About the Plenary Session

 1:30 PM – 2:00 PM

-- Opening Welcome Message by Aung Thet Tu, APEC 2025 General Chair
+- Opening Welcome Message: Aung Thet Tu, APEC 2025 General Chair

 Plenary Presentations